 The Lufthansa Express Bus connects Frankfurt Airport and Strasbourg generally six times per day in around 2h30.
 The bus stops at Terminal 1 of Frankfurt Airport while it stops in Strasbourg at both the train station and the Hilton Hotel.

 The Lufthansa Express Bus uses the following stops:

 - Frankfurt Airport – Terminal 1 at The Square West next to the long-distance train station (Fernbahnhof) near the exit with the REWE supermarket.
+This is different from other long-distance buses that usually stop at P36.
 (Use the free shuttle train to / from Terminal 2.)

 - Strasbourg – Boulevard de Metz at the main train station (Gare SNCF) and at the Hilton Hotel at Avenue Heernschmidt / Rue Fritz Kieffer.

 Tickets for the Lufthansa Express Bus must be bought in advance – tickets are not available from the bus driver.
 Tickets may be bought online at Lufthansa like any normal flight reservation: use FRA (Frankfurt Airport) and XER (Strasbourg Bus Station) as departure / arrival destination codes.
 Tickets are also available from Lufthansa and many other travel agents.